Oracle Java Licensing and Audit FAQ Guide

 - Loss of Update Rights: You lose access to Oracle’s updates and patches on the support portal.
 You won’t legally have the right to download or apply any new Java fixes released after your subscription lapses.

-- License Termination: Critically, Oracle’s subscription terms indicate that your right to use the Oracle software ends when the subscription ends.
+- License Termination: Notably, Oracle’s subscription terms stipulate that your right to use the Oracle software expires upon the termination of the subscription.
 Unlike a perpetual license, a subscription is more like renting—if you stop paying, you are supposed to stop using the software.
 Continuing to run Oracle JDK in production without an active subscription could put you out of compliance (unless that version is free/NFTC at that time).

 - No Support: Once you’re not a customer, you can no longer file support tickets or get help from Oracle for Java issues.